 Books with the coveted orange flag on Amazon are noted as best sellers.
-A book that already has a well-known title or large author recognition might seem an obvious choice to be called an Amazon book best seller, while other books with unfamiliar titles or authors also sport the best seller designation.
+A book that already has a well-known title or large author recognition might seem an obvious choice to be called an Amazon best seller, while other books with unfamiliar titles or authors also sport the best seller designation.

-Of course, the key metric that determines Amazon book best seller qualification is how many total books are sold.
+Of course, the key metric that determines Amazon best seller qualification is how many total books are sold.
 Print rankings and digital book downloads including eBooks on Kindle Unlimited (KU) and the Kindle Owner’s Lending Library (KOLL) are calculated separately and books can be ranked as print best sellers, digital best sellers, or both.

-Not only are the number of books sold important, but when the books sell is also a critical component of determining Amazon book best selling designations.
+Not only are the number of books sold important, but when the books sell is also a critical component of determining Amazon best selling designations.
 Amazon updates book sales data every hour, so new bestsellers are anointed potentially every single hour of the day.
 Seeing new sales data update so frequently is exciting for authors for two reasons:

 1 Real-time sales data can show trends and help drive marketing efforts.
 Authors can look at when their book sales are happening to see if marketing promotions are affecting sales.
 Social media tie-ins, author events, and other book promotional activities can have a direct impact on book sales, so authors can track their sales in as little as one-hour increments to evaluate their efforts.

-The third part of the Amazon book best seller ranking relates to book categories.
+The third part of the Amazon best seller ranking relates to book categories.
 Every book is self-categorized by its author when it is placed on Amazon for sale.
 Some categories are extremely competitive, like Mystery or True Crime, with hundreds of new books added to the category regularly.
 Authors who want to reach the best seller level in these categories will have a harder time simply because there is so much competition within these huge categories.

 But other categories are more niche and have much less competition for best seller rankings.
 Since an author can also place their book into more than one category, doing so gives the book a greater chance to become a best seller simply because there is less competition for that book to outsell and fewer books to outrank to reach that status.

 Amazon’s ranking algorithm accounts for all sales in the past 30 days rather than just cumulative sales for the entire life of a book on their platform.
 So this means that the ranking system is very dynamic and the algorithm weighs more heavily on books that are currently selling a good volume rather than books that have been around a long time and have sold many copies over many years.

-For newly published books, this means that an initial quick rise in sales could potentially land a book on the Amazon book best seller list if it is categorized correctly and happens to fall during a time period that the competitor’s books are not selling as rapidly.
+For newly published books, this means that an initial quick rise in sales could potentially land a book on the Amazon best seller list if it is categorized correctly and happens to fall during a time period that the competitor’s books are not selling as rapidly.
 Book rankings change frequently and rankings are relative to other books’ sales.

 A self-published author who has focused on print rankings may want to enter the digital rankings as well to give their book a shot at a new audience.
 Amazon’s ranking system for digital books accounts for books that are sold free through Kindle or downloaded for free with Kindle Unlimited (KU) as well as books that are borrowed electronically through Kindle Owner’s Lending Library (KOLL).

 Authors seeking to move their books into the best seller ranks have plenty of opportunities to increase their sales and focus attention on their books.
 Some of the most effective ways to increase sales and reader awareness are:

 The algorithm that Amazon uses to determine their book best sellers relies on a book’s sales, when the sales occurred, and what the book’s categories are.
 But if your book sells between 3,500 and 5,000 copies in 24 hours, the book will likely end up as a #1 best seller as a result.

-But becoming an Amazon book best seller is potentially within reach of every author when writers have a little knowledge of how Amazon’s algorithm ranks books and are willing to put in some extra effort to increase reader engagement with their book.
+But becoming an Amazon best seller is potentially within reach of every author when writers have a little knowledge of how Amazon’s algorithm ranks books and are willing to put in some extra effort to increase reader engagement with their book.
 Authors can begin the path to their bestselling book dreams by working with a trusted printing company, like Publishing Xpress, to take their concept to publication and straight to the best selling book list.

-© 2022 Publishing Xpress.
+© 2023 Publishing Xpress.
 All Rights Reserved.